vinushcv/Comment-Toxicity-Detection-using-Deep-Learning/README.md

-# Toxicity Classification in Comments Using Deep Learning
+# Comment Toxicity Detection using Deep Learning

 ## Table of Contents
 ### Overview